-Following a two day solo flight Soyuz TM-11 docked with the Soyuz TM-10-Kvant1-MIR-Kristall-Kvant2 complex on December 04, 1990.
+Following a two day solo flight Soyuz TM-11 docked with the Soyuz TM-10-Kvant1-Mir-Kristall-Kvant2 complex on December 04, 1990.
+The Mir-8 crew of Viktor Afanasiyev, Musa Manarov (on his second Mir visit), together with Japanese television journalist Toyohiro Akiyama were welcomed aboard Mir by the Mir-7 crew.
 Scientific work in Earth observation, biology, medicine and materials sciences with the seventh resident crew of the station was done.
 Then Viktor Afanasiyev and Musa Manarov became the eighth resident crew

 On March 21, 1991 as Progress M-7 approached the station, it broke off its approach 500 m from the aft docking port.
 On March 23, 1991 the craft made a second approach, but 20 m from the rear port a controller in the TsUP detected a "catastrophic error" and broke off the approach.
 Progress M-7 passed within 5 to 7 m of the station, narrowly avoiding antennas and solar arrays.
 The cargo ship was left in orbit near the station while the problem was worked on.